Greek Lemon Chicken Soup

 - Using a large stockpot, heat the oil on medium-low heat.

 - Saute the onions on low heat for 3-4 minutes or until lightly translucent.
-Add the carrots and cauliflower rice and saute for an additional 5 minutes or until slightly softened.
+Add the carrots, celery, caulifllower rice and garlic and saute for an additional 5 minutes or until slightly softened.

-- (Skip this step for AIP) In a small bowl whisk together the egg yolks until fully scrambled.
+- In a small bowl whisk together the egg yolks until fully scrambled.
 Scoop out about a cup of hot broth from the soup.
 Slowly and carefully pour the cup of hot broth into the egg mixture while continuing to whisk.
 This will gently cook the egg yolks and make a thick sauce.
 Pour the yolk mixture into the rest of the soup and stir well to combine.
 Remove from the heat.

 - Allow the soup to cool and season further to taste.
 Serve with lemon wedges and fresh parsley.